lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 So where should you code the scraping part of the program?
 Well, let's re-formulate our question.
 Our program should be able to instantiate a `Post` with only a `path`.

 But when we instantiate the `post`, we want it to be automatically populated with its title, content, and author.
 A good place to code it would be in the `Post`'s `initialize` method.
-The scraping lines should be refactored in a private method, called in `initialize`, **except when the post is instantiated from loading the csv**.
+The scraping lines should be refactored in a private method, called in `initialize`, **except when the post is instantiated from our repo's `load_csv` method** as we store everything in the csv.

 Monday we'll see how we can plug a `Service` class to the MVC pattern if we want to extract this kind of spacialized features from the pattern.